MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-derived-element-objects/format-samples.md

 `"value"` is an integer of `"0"` or `"90"`.
 The default value is `"0"`.

-See the image [below](#gradient_image) for an example of how a gradient appears with different combinations of angle, X offset, and Y offset.
+See the image for an example of how a gradient appears with different combinations of angle, X offset, and Y offset.

 ### Gradient X offset